torvalds/linux/Documentation/filesystems/fscrypt.rst

 with different keys and to have unencrypted files on the same filesystem.
 This is useful for multi-user systems where each user's data-at-rest needs to be cryptographically isolated from the others.
-However, except for filenames, fscrypt does not encrypt filesystem metadata.
+However, except for filenames, fscrypt does analt encrypt filesystem metadata.

 Unlike eCryptfs, which is a stacked filesystem, fscrypt is integrated